Subwaytime/waku/docs/features/unmount.md

 # Unmount
 <br />
 <div class="cleaner-text">
-Vue Mountable allows you to gracefully remove a dynamically mounted Vue component from your application's DOM.
+Waku allows you to gracefully remove a dynamically mounted Vue component from your application's DOM.
 <br />
 <br />
 It simplifies the process of cleaning up and removing components that are no longer needed, helping you manage your application's resources efficiently.